lawand/gngt/readme.txt

     Use Debreate (http://debreate.sourceforge.net/) to create a .deb package (you'll need gngt.dbp).
 (The version I tested is 0.7.0 alpha6)

+Packaging GNGT for Maemo Linux:

+Simply open gngt.pro with Qt Creator and select the Maemo target and build and create a package for GNGT.

+This was tested with Qt SDK 1.1.1 and Maemo5 PR1.3.

 Symbian Note:

 Distributing a custom build requires renaming the application (so that it can